• Skip to primary navigation

 Roasting eggplant

-First, you need to roast the eggplants, which is easy to do.
-I usually use a glass container or a baking mat so I can roast them oil-free.
+First, you need to roast the eggplants, which is easy.
+I usually use a glass container or a baking mat to roast them oil-free.

 1. Wash the eggplants.